nassim124/TAAJAxRS/README.md

 TAA Labs
 ===================

-The goal of this lab is to add support of restful wabservices for your application.
+The goal of this lab is to add support of restful webservices for an application.

 In order to initialize your project, we provide a tiny sample project to show how to run an JAX-RS application, embedded in Undertow app server, fired up in a `main()` method.

+Undertow is a flexible performant web server written in java, providing both blocking and non-blocking API’s based on NIO.

+Undertow has a composition based architecture that allows you to build a web server by combining small single purpose handlers.
+The gives you the flexibility to choose between a full Java EE servlet 3.1 container, or a low level non-blocking handler, to anything in between.

+Undertow is designed to be fully embeddable, with easy to use fluent builder APIs.
+Undertow’s lifecycle is completely controlled by the embedding application.

-### Getting started
+### Getting started.

+Fork this project.

 Just build the project: